open-telemetry/semantic-conventions/docs/database/database-spans.md

                     ON o.customer_id = c.customer_id)
    ```

    the corresponding `db.query.summary` is `SELECT SELECT orders customers`.

+- Query that performs an operation on multiple collections with double-quotes or other punctuation:

+    ```sql
+    SELECT *
+    FROM   "song list",
+           'artists'
+    ```

+    the corresponding `db.query.summary` is `SELECT "songs list" 'artists'`.

 Semantic conventions for individual database systems MAY specify a
 different `db.query.summary` format.